-The Internet was born in 1969 when the first data transmission between two computer along the distance 600 km was held.
+The Internet was born in 1969 when the first data transmission between two computers along the distance of 600 km was held.
 It was the first step into the data transmission world.
 Over the next decades, the internet, comprising the global Wide Area Network has been developed with time.
 And distances between communication nodes have been correspondingly increased.
-For now, the main communication problem is not just sending of data.
-Today is more important to transmit it reliability on a high rates according society needs
+For now, the main communication problem is not just sending data.
+Today is more important to transmit it reliability at a high rate according to society’s needs

 - RTT was up to 20 ms;

 - capacity was ones and tens of megabits per second.

 For sure, the size of these data and required distances were extremely less than nowadays.
 Thus, the advantages of these protocols usage for networks of modern architecture is not always relevant.

 Networks with large bandwidth-delay products are called long fat networks (LFNs), and a TCP connection operating on an LFN is called a long fat pipe (LFP).
 The communication industry faced main problems: how to transmit Big Data through LFP e.g. between continents, and how to avoid congestions in such connections in a more effective manner.
 The concept of the TCP protocol cannot fill fully all needs in data transmissions of modern society.